jpinera/jpinera.github.io/essays/stack-overflowed-with-intelligent-questions.md

 * <span style='color: red;'>**Shows effort in doing previous searching**</span> : One can’t find a direct answer from a quick Google search
 * <span style='color: red;'>**Asks for guidance to lean in the right direction**</span> : The question does not demand for a solution to the answer, but perhaps rather implies for some suggestive tips to point in the right direction toward the answer.
 This can possibly include asking for a conceptual explanation of how the error occurred.
 * <span style='color: red;'>**Can simply be identified or narrowed down**</span> : The question identifies a distinct, explicit problem, so that the reader can understand what actual error is.
 It is not too open-ended or generalized, but it can be if the question relates to material on a conceptual level.
-* <span style='color: red;'>**Is not too specific and provides sufficient context**</span> : There is enough context for others to realize how an error occurred.
+* <span style='color: red;'>**Provides sufficient context**</span> : There is enough context for others to realize how an error occurred.
 This mainly involves including specific descriptions of the technologies that were used.
 The question can be based on a personal encounter, but should also be more generalized, so that others can find the question helpful when encountering a similar situation.

 ## Why Does It Matter?